Skip to content

 We all need to rethink so that plastic waste doesn't end up in the environment in the first place.
 Plastic does not decompose, kills animals and ultimately harms our health.
 By consciously plastic-free or at least plastic-free lifewe help ourselves and the environment in which we live.

-As far as the existing plastic waste in the environment is concerned, we only have one option, support existing projects and become active ourselves.
+As far as the existing plastic waste in the environment is concerned, we only have one option, Support existing projects and become active themselves.
 If you like, you can join our worldwide Beach CleanUp group on Facebook and share your own CleanUp actions with the world.
 I would be delighted!

 "The world changes by your example, not by your opinion."